 We can keep the default TextView.
 We'll use it as a display area.
 When a toolbar button is clicked, we'll add some text here.

-Change the property of the TextView to displayText.
+Click on your TextView to selet it.
+Change the id at the top of the Properties or Attributes window of the TextView to displayText.
 For the text, instead of "Hello World", we'll add a string.

 Double click your strings.xml file to open it (it's in the res > values folder.
 You should already see one string set up: